My2050: an interactive, educational webtool, allowing you to build your own low carbon scenario for 2050

 Summary of the IPCC Special Report on global warming of 1.5°C for teachers

-The IPCC has made available to teachers a summary of its latest report on global warming of 1.5°C, which can be used as a useful tool for classroom reflection.
+The Office for Climate Education has made available to teachers a summary of the latest IPCC special report on global warming of 1.5°C, which can be used as a useful tool for classroom reflection.